- What are your age requirements?

 Financial Aid is based solely on documented financial need.
 UNIS’ financial aid program exists to make its educational program accessible to highly qualified students, regardless of family income.
 In service of this commitment, UNIS offers need-based financial aid to newly admitted students who will enrich and be enriched by our educational community.
 For families receiving aid, the school is also committed to underwriting the costs of required or essential educational resources, services, and opportunities not covered by tuition and to providing funds and resources to support participation in school-sponsored enrichment opportunities.
 An application for Financial Aid will not prejudice an admissions decision.
 UNIS uses its own Financial Aid form.
 Prospective families should submit Financial Aid applications to the Admissions Office.
 Early submission of the Financial Aid application will help insure a response at the same time that an admissions decision is given.

 We have beginning French and Spanish classes at most grade levels, and we teach those classes as well on more advanced levels.
-Students usually begin French or Spanish in pre-kindergarten, and Mandarin is available after school, starting in kindergarten.
+Students usually begin French or Spanish in pre-kindergarten or kindergarten, and Mandarin is available after school, starting in kindergarten.
 Students add another language in seventh grade, and UNIS teaches eight languages besides English during the school day: in addition to French, Spanish, and Mandarin, we teach Russian, Japanese, Arabic, German, and Italian.
-For a number of other languages, Mother Tongue classes are held after school.
+There are three or four levels for each language in most grades--beginner, intermediate, advanced, and fluent--and students in the same language class are never from different grades or even from different language levels.
+UNIS also teaches a large number of languages after school, through the end of eighth grade (M4).

 Before each school year begins, we have an orientation for all new students and parents, and so they begin the school year already knowing all the other new students as well as many of the continuing students and the teachers and administrators.
 In addition, each student has an advisor and a guidance counselor, and meetings with them are scheduled for throughout the year.
 As a global school with unrivaled diversity, UNIS has students and teachers who have moved, in many cases, from far away, and so the school is supportive of new students, in practical ways that have been successful for many years.